chevere/docs/library/Serialize.md

 # Serialize

-The `Chevere/Components/Serialize` namespace is in charge of handling variable serialize and deserialize.
+The Serialize component is in charge of handling variable serialize and deserialize.

 ## Serialize a variable